Menu Close

 Monitor Stand for 4 screens - 2 x 2

 So when determining if you have enough room for multiple monitors, don’t worry about the mount.
 Measure one of your monitors (straight across , left to right).
 Now multiply that by the number of monitors across that you want to use.
-In the example above, let’s say your monitors are 20″ wide.
+In the quad mount shown above, let’s say your monitors are 20″ wide.
 Two monitors wide is a total of 40″.
-That is how much width you need for this setup.
+That is the overall WIDTH of this setup.

-What about height?
-If you have height restrictions such as a cubical type desk, the same rules apply.
-But you would just measure the height of a single monitor and multiply by the number of monitors high that you plan on using.
+If you have height restrictions such as a cubical type desk, or a desk with a cubby, the same rules apply.
+But you would just measure the overall height of a single monitor (top to bottom edge) and multiply by the number of monitors high that you plan on using.

 NOTE When using one of our monitor mounts they are vertically adjustable.
 Again in the example above you could drop the whole array DOWN where the bottom row of monitors nearly touches your desk if needed.

 We have many styles of monitor stands and mounts to choose from including clamp to desk, bolt down, wall mount, large screen and more.
-Click below to see all of our current offerings.
+Click below to see all of our desktop monitor mount offerings.

 Desktop Monitor Mounts for Multiple Displays